Mwxzqt/Mwxzqt/README.md

 ## About Me

-Passionate about transforming ideas into code, I’m a dedicated tech student willing to become some day a FULLSTACK PRO.
+Passionate about transforming ideas into code, I’m a dedicated tech student willing to become some day a FULL STACK PRO.

 - 🏢 Working at **ITB** in **Barcelona, CAT**
 - 🌱 Currently learning **Currently diving into the world of web development, database and coding in general!**